-NOTE: If you do not want the synchronization project to be activated immediately, disable the Activate and save the new synchronization project automatically option.
+• If you do not want the synchronization project to be activated immediately, disable the Activate and save the new synchronization project automatically option.
 In this case, save the synchronization project manually before closing the Synchronization Editor.

-NOTE: The connection data for the target system is saved in a variable set and can be modified in the Configuration | Variables category in the Synchronization Editor.
+The connection data for the target system is saved in a variable set and can be modified in the Synchronization Editor in the Configuration > Variables category.